dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Timezone and DST
+How computer see dates:
+* it's a long number of milliseconds since specified point in time
+* Epoch - the name of this point, set at January 1, 1970 00:00:00.000 at Greenwich
+* Greenwich - town in UK where the Royal Observatory is located
+* GMT (Greenwich Mean Time) - time in that location, in Greenwich, UK. `Z` - codename for GMT, that's why when you print `Instant` it adds `Z` to the end of the string.
+* UTC (Coordinated Universal Time) - same time as GMT adopted globally

 `Instant` - specific moment in time in UTC.
-UTC(Coordinated universal time) and GMT(Greenwhich mean time) practically the same thing, the difference is how they calculate seconds, gmt - using solar time, utc - atomic clock.
+UTC(Coordinated universal time) and GMT(Greenwich mean time) practically the same thing, the difference is how they calculate seconds, GMT - using solar time, UTC - atomic clock.
 ```java
 import java.time.Duration;
 import java.time.Instant;